Lochnivar/first-children/hypatia/worlds/mercara-cross/creator-mercara.md

 - First Children possess full Quantumancy (framework rule)
 - Mercara uses all abilities seamlessly (framework standard)

-## Limitations
+## Limitations & Relationships

-**Physical Laws:**
+**Physical Laws & Practical Limits**
-- Cannot force portals where quantum substrate won't support
+- Cannot force portals where the quantum substrate won't support them.
-- Cannot prevent all corruption (quantum uncertainty)
+- Cannot prevent all corruption or quantum decay; pattern degradation and rare failures still occur despite safeguards.
-- Cannot control mortal behavior beyond infrastructure
+- Cannot control mortal behavior beyond infrastructure—mortals remain unpredictable variables.
-- Subject to physical laws like all First Children
+- Bound by Prime Author physical laws and quantum uncertainty like all First Children.

+**Peer & Platform Relations**
+- Honors peer-judgment seals (for example, Platform 1237 / Iolinus) as part of the larger system — compliance is strategic and part of the puzzle rather than purely doctrinal.
+- Siblings find Mercara's obsession endearing, exasperating, or both; most respect the Cross's utility and defer to their stewardship.
+- Not seeking supremacy; retains neutrality and focuses on optimization and system integrity.

+## Role at Mercara's Cross

+- **Creator & Sole Maintainer:** Forged the planetary-scale anchor network that stabilizes mortal-safe crossings and personally oversees major anchor maintenance.
+- **Active Presence:** Frequently appears in humble disguises — timetable clerk with clipboard, tea vendor, conductor checking tickets — making micro-adjustments to schedules and observing operations.
+- **Transit Design:** Implemented batch transits ("trains") and quantum gating intervals to prevent deadly wake turbulence; solo mortal crossings are impossible by design.
+- **The Ledger:** Her masterpiece subsystem — an unbreakable quantum contract enforcer that makes trust optional and commerce viable.

+## Personality & Demeanor

+- Details-obsessed, methodical, quietly intense.
+- Warmly whimsical in public announcements (teasing, reassuring, gently sarcastic).
+- Deeply satisfied by perfect optimization; a flawless multi-platform departure wave is their version of transcendence.
+- Views mortals with detached affection — like watching variables behave predictably in a simulation she adores.

+## Signature Quote

+> “Where we’re going, we don’t need platforms.”
+> — Mercara (paraphrasing a mortal film they found logarithmically amusing)

 **Framework Alignment:**
 - Physical laws cannot be violated (framework constant)